-In addition to practicing law full time, Mr. Pyle is a Lecturer at Berkeley Law School where he teaches the Employment Law course to second and third year law students.
+In addition to practicing law full time, Mr. Pyle is a Lecturer at Berkeley Law School, where he teaches a course on California Wage and Hour Law.
 He has also been a faculty member of the Stanford Law School Trial Advocacy Workshop for several years.

-Mr. Pyle is also the primary contributor to two blogs, www.workersrightsblog.com and www.pagalawblog.com.
-Additionally, he is a co-author along with Catha Worthman of “Civil Penalties Under the California Private Attorneys General Act (PAGA),” Employment Damages and Remedies (CEB 2014).
-Mr. Pyle is also the updating editor for the Employee and Union Member Guide to Labor Law (West), Chapter 2 (“Opposing Discriminatory Discharges”).
+Mr. Pyle is also the primary contributor to www.workersrightsblog.com.
+Additionally, he is a co-author of “Civil Penalties Under the California Private Attorneys General Act (PAGA),” Employment Damages and Remedies (CEB 2014), as well as Chapter 6 of PLI’s 2023 publication on California Employment Law, which is titled “Disability Discrimination under California Law.”
+Mr. Pyle is also the past editor for the Employee and Union Member Guide to Labor Law (West), Chapter 2 (“Opposing Discriminatory Discharges”).

 Mr. Pyle handles all types of employment litigation, including class actions, jury trials, wage claims, and unemployment insurance hearings.
 He has represented clients in wrongful termination/discrimination cases against such entities as Chevron, Georgia-Pacific, and the California Department of Transportation (Caltrans).